Kamaʻehuakanaloa Seamount: Microorganisms

 The vents lie 1100 to 1325 m below the surface, and range in temperature from 10 to over 200 °C. The vent fluids are characterized by a high concentration of CO_{2} (up to 17 mM) and Fe (Iron), but low in sulfide.
 Low oxygen and pH levels are important factors in supporting the high amounts of Fe (iron), one of the hallmark features of Kamaʻehuakanaloa.
 These characteristics make a perfect environment for iron-oxidizing bacteria, called FeOB, to thrive in.
-An example of these species is Mariprofundus ferrooxydans, sole member of the class Zetaproteobacteria.
+An example of these species is Mariprofundus ferrooxydans, a member of the class Zetaproteobacteria.
 The composition of the materials was similar to that of black smokers, that are a habitat of archaea extremophiles.
 Dissolution and oxidation of the mineral observed over the next two years suggests the sulfate is not easily preserved.

 A diverse community of microbial mats surround the vents and virtually cover Pele's Pit.

 The Hawaiʻi Undersea Research Laboratory (HURL), NOAA's Research Center for Hawaiʻi and the Western Pacific, monitors and researches the hydrothermal systems and studies the local community.

 The National Science Foundation (NSF) funded an extremophile sampling expedition to Kamaʻehuakanaloa in 1999.
 Microbial mats surrounded the 160 °C vents, and included a novel jelly-like organism.
 Samples were collected for study at NSF's Marine Bioproducts Engineering Center (MarBEC).
 In 2001, Pisces V collected samples of the organisms and brought them to the surface for study.

 NOAA's National Undersea Research Center and NSF's Marine Bioproducts Engineering Center are cooperating to sample and research the local bacteria and archaea extremophiles.
 The fourth FeMO (Fe-Oxidizing Microbial Observatory) cruise occurred during October 2009.